GStreamer/gstreamer/sdk-basic-tutorial-gstreamer-tools.md

       bitrate: 80000
 ```

-# Conclusion
+## Conclusion

 This tutorial has shown:

   - How to build and run GStreamer pipelines from the command line using
     the `gst-launch-1.0` tool.
   - How to find out what GStreamer elements you have available and their
     capabilities, using the `gst-inspect-1.0` tool.
   - How to discover the internal structure of media files, using
     `gst-discoverer-1.0`.

-It has been a pleasure having you here, and see you soon\!
+It has been a pleasure having you here, and see you soon!